 Theories of Economic Growth | Classical neo-classical approaches to economic growth and major theories of economic development |

-Public Finance | Theories of taxation and public expenditure and Public Debt Management |
+Public Finance | Theories of taxation and public expenditure, and Public Debt Management |

-Environmental Economics | Green GDP, Environmental Valuation, Environmental policy instruments |
+Environmental Economics | Green GDP, Environmental Valuation, Environmental Policy Instruments |

-Quantitative Methods in Economics | Mathematical and Statistical Methods for Economics, Ordinary Least Square Regression |
+Quantitative Methods in Economics | Mathematical and Statistical Methods for Economics, Ordinary Least Squares Regression |

 Current Developments in the Indian Economy | Growth, inflation, poverty, unemployment, financial sector developments, external sector developments, fiscal developments, agriculture, industry, infrastructure, and services |